pixelstorm/coding_guidelines_custom_builds/README.md

 1. Develop using reusable modular components
 [usable component guide](https://github.com/pixelstorm/coding_guidelines_reusable_components)

+1. All media/images are to be loaded into the wp-content/uploads diectory and accessible via to the wp-admin

 ### Css
 1. we prefer to use bourbon and neat NOT BOOTSTRAP
 1. Use a BEM css metholodgy